otr4j/otrv4/otrv4.md

   * Inform the user that the message cannot be sent at this time.
   * Store the plaintext message for possible retransmission.

+> TODO item above, about '... storing plaintext message' until an encrypted session is established: there is a complication here, because whenever an encrypted session is established with a party that currently has multiple clients active for their account, then we would send the stored messages to the session that first establishes the encrypted OTR session.
+This may be a client on a computer somewhere that is not currently in use.
+(I'm thinking it's easier and less error prone to just drop this requirement and simply feedback the host chat client that sending failed.)

 If the state is `ENCRYPTED`:

   * Encrypt the message, and send it as a Data Message.